chrisvxd/og-impact/README.md

 <img style="margin-bottom: 16px;" src="https://ssfy.sh/chrisvxd/og-impact/preview?title=Hello%20World&logo=https%3A%2F%2Fi.imgur.com%2FyKp8kEI.png&unsplashId=phIFdC6lA4E&ghbust=2" width=400 />

 This is using the default template, `basic`.
 You can see the [full documentation](#free-templates) for `basic` below.
-To remove the watermark, you'll need to upgrade.
+Want to remove the watermark?
+See the [instructions below](#remove-the-watermark).

 ### Trying another template

-Let's try another template called `article`, designed for (but not limited to) sharing articles.
-The query params are URL encoded, and broken onto new lines so you can see what's going on.
+Let's try another template called `article` by setting the `template` param.
+The query params are broken onto new lines so you can see what's going on.

 ```html
 <meta